How To MonetiZe Emails

 Email marketing can drive an average of 30% of an ecommerce business’s revenues.
-But it’s not a shortcut or a magic formula to monetizing emails.
+But there’s no shortcut or a magic formula to monetizing emails.
 The key to significant revenues born from email marketing campaigns spans across many different factors and approaches.
-Some, when combined with others will achieve the same objective – driving more sales..
+Some, when combined with others will achieve the same objective – driving more sales.
 At the same time there are those factors that can positively impact revenues all by themselves.

 Flows or automated email sequences are the emails that fire upon a trigger.
 Ecommerce businesses can win or win back a lot of potential sales that would’ve been lost if not for such automated flows.
 Some of the most common flow emails are the welcome, thank you for your purchase and the cart-abandonment flows, but we also do many other advanced flows.